apollographql/apollo/docs/source/guides/testing-react-components.md

 });
 ```

-If we ran this test, we would get an error because Apollo Client isn't available on the context for the `Query` component to consume.
+This test would produce an error because Apollo Client isn't available on the context for the `Query` component to consume.

 In order to fix this we could wrap the component in an `ApolloProvider` and pass an instance of Apollo Client to the `client` prop.
-However, this will cause our tests to run against an actual backend which makes the tests very unpredictable for the following reasons:
+However, this will cause the tests to run against an actual backend which makes the tests very unpredictable for the following reasons:

-- The server could be down
+- The server could be down.
-- There may be no network connection
+- There may be no network connection.
-- The results are not guaranteed to be the same for every query
+- The results are not guaranteed to be the same for every query.

 ```js
 // Not predictable